sábado, octubre 08, 2011

 WHY "CONFESSIONS TO A TREE"?

-However, it eventually became clear that things would have to change at home in order for us to keep up with the rapid changes of the times.
-So, one day my wife came home with a package in her hands.
-Not used to seeing shopping packages at home, my daughter and I looked at her with curiosity.
+However, one day that month, my wife, Terry, came home with a package in her hands.
+Unaccustomed to seeing shopping packages, my daughter Dorothy and I looked at her with curiosity.

-The place allocated for the laptop was a small table located in the living room, next to the piano, and up against a window overlooking a green area of the yard.
+The assigned spot for the laptop was a small table in the living room, next to the piano, against a window that looks out onto part of the house’s green areas.

-Around the same time, my wife cancelled the frustratingly slow dial-up internet service, and signed up for high speed internet.
-The arrival of fast internet service changed some things in our family’s routines.
+That same day, Terry canceled the “horse and buggy” internet service and signed up for high-speed internet.
+The arrival of fast internet changed several things in the family routine.
 Especially mine.

-During these early mornings, and for a good part of my weekends, I write for different projects that I have in mind.
-I spend hours and hours sitting in front of the computer, the table, and the window.
-And as anyone who writes knows very well, there are also endless moments when the inspiration, or the word, or the correct piece of information do not come to mind.
-At these times I look out through the window.
+During the early hours and part of my weekends, I write for various projects I have in mind.
+These are hours and hours spent sitting in front of the computer, the table, and the window.
+And as anyone who writes knows very well, these are also those endless moments when inspiration, the right word, or the exact fact won’t come to mind.
+So, I look outside, through the window.

 A tree.

-Exactly fourteen feet from my window stands a tall, strong tree.
-From looking at it so much, we have become friends.
-It is not very different from any other relationship in life: sharing time with someone often leads to becoming good companions.
-There have been hours of insomnia, and hours of either too much or too little inspiration.
-Hours of looking at the tree, and searching for answers.
+Exactly four meters from my window, there is a tree.
+From so much gazing, we have become friends.
+It is not much different from any other relationship in life: sharing so much time with someone, you eventually become good companions.
+Hours of insomnia, hours of abundance, and hours of lacking inspiration.
+Hours of looking at the tree, searching for answers.

-This new blog seeks to capture in black and white a set of memories, thoughts, and ideas that fill my head up every day.
-Up until this time I have been “writing” about these issues in my mind.
-But they are always displaced from my memory to make way for new thoughts, and eventually are erased from my mind without ever becoming “saved files”.
+This new blog stems from the need to put into black and white a collection of memories, reflections, and ideas that clutter my head day after day.
+In one way or another, during the day, I “write” about these topics in my mind, but they are soon displaced from my memory to make room for new thoughts.
+And finally, they are erased from my mind without leaving any “files” behind.

-A few days ago I finished my project writing about the history of José Gálvez Football Club.
-Today I start “Confessions to a Tree”.
-Memories, reflections, anecdotes and occurrences of everyday life will be its central themes.
+A few days ago, I finished my project on the history of José Gálvez FBC; today, I begin “Confessions to a Tree.”
+Memories, reflections, anecdotes, and occurrences of daily life will be its central themes.

 And it will be a pleasure to have your company.